Gomoti Plains Camp Wildlife Stories October 2024

 Dinner For One

 In mid-October, one of our guests and Oracle, our guide, had been watching a leopard all day.
-Together, they witnessed it climb down the tree it was lounging in an attempt to hunt some warthogs in their burrow.
+Together, they witnessed it climb down the tree it was lounging in, in an attempt to hunt some warthogs.
 Unfortunately, the leopard didn’t manage to score a meal.
 We were ready to drive back to camp after seeing the beautiful leopard when we came across a male lion from the survivor pride feeding on a baby elephant.

 As we continued to the location of our sundowner, we found the rest of the survivor pride trying to hunt some zebra.
 Unfortunately, only the male lion from earlier could catch and kill something.